Submitting Requests to APSC

 Criteria for courses to satisfy the Quantitative Reasoning (QR) requirement can be found here.

-Proposals for courses to satisfy the Writing Requirement (WR) should be submitted to Noreen Lape, Director of the Writing Program.
+Proposals for courses to satisfy the Writing in the Discipline requirement (WID) should be submitted to Noreen Lape, Director of the Writing Program.
 See the Writing Program website for additional information.

 These are guidelines for submitting curriculum requests regarding the following: title changes, description changes, course number changes, and one-time only courses to become permanent offerings.